luxfi/evm/README.md

 ### Run Local Network

-To run a local network, it is recommended to use the [lux-cli](https://github.com/luxdefi/lux-cli#lux-cli) to set up an instance of EVM on an local Lux Network.
+To run a local network, it is recommended to use the [lux-cli](https://github.com/luxdefi/lux-cli#lux-cli) to set up an instance of EVM on a local Lux Network.

 There are two options when using the Lux-CLI: